ARA Bahía Buen Suceso: Falklands War

-After the attack the ship did not sail again and remained moored in Fox Bay East.
-During a storm, she partially tore loose from her moorings and the bow swung onto the beach.
-After the war, Bahía Buen Suceso was towed to San Carlos Water by the tug Irishman.
-Her cargo of ammunition was unloaded.
+After the attack the ship remained moored in Fox Bay East.
+During a storm she tore partially free from her moorings and her bow swung onto the beach.
+After the war Bahía Buen Suceso was towed to San Carlos Water by the tug Irishman.
+There, she was repeatedly used for target practice by British warships and Sea Harriers of 809 NAS.
+On 21 October 1982 her hull was taken out to deep water, where it was sunk with three torpedoes by the submarine HMS Onyx.